ArbenTemaj/3D-Game-Engine-Project--PESP-/README.md

 3D Game Engine desgin follows best industry practices and is written in **C++**
 by [Arben Temaj] and also checkout my [website][ATemaj Web]

-> PESP is still under close repo development,
+> PESP is still under close source development,
 > No more features will be added to this repo but
 > for now this project is my limited first iteration.
-> To be clear this legacy code from my first attempt!
+> To be clear this is just my legacy code from my first attempt!
 > Rest assured this 3D graphical engine is more than capable,
 > Even with these limited features!